mixu/markdown-styles/readme.md

 ## The resulting output

 The output HTML is fully static and uses relative paths to the asset files, which are also copied into the output folder.
-This means that you could, for example, point a HTTP server at the root of `./test/` and be done with it or push the output folder to Amazon S3.
+This means that you could, for example, point a HTTP server at the output folder and be done with it or push the output folder to Amazon S3.

 For example, here is how I deploy one of my books: `aws s3 sync ./output/ s3://some-s3-bucket/some-folder/ --delete --exclude "node_modules/*"  --exclude ".git"` (assuming credentials are in the necessary environment variables and that the AWS CLI is installed).